 These are oral appliances that help treat the symptoms of snoring and sleep apnea by opening your airway to improve airflow while you sleep.
-Your dentist will help determine if an oral device is right for you, and if it is, make sure it is fitted comfortably.
+Your dentist can help determine if an oral device is right for you, and if it is, make sure it is fitted comfortably.

-When you fall into deep sleep, your tongue, soft palate and throat tissues fall into a relaxed state.
+When you fall into a deep sleep, your tongue, soft palate and throat tissues fall into a relaxed state.

 For those who snore, the relaxation of these throat tissues causes the airways to restrict, vibrating and rumbling them as oxygen is forced past.

 For those with sleep apnea these tissues over-relax, causing them to collapse into the back of the throat and obstruct your airway.
-When the flow of oxygen stops, the brain is forced to awaken to consciously resume breathing.
+When the flow of oxygen stops, the brain is forced to awaken to resume breathing.

 These mini-episodes can occur hundreds of times a night, which prevents you from falling into the deep, restorative sleep necessary to recharge your brain and body.

 Signs of Sleep Apnea